-2 Draft rule determination
+2 Final rule determination

-The Commission's draft determination is to make a more preferable draft rule.
-The draft rule addresses the same issues as COAG Energy Council's proposed rule, but provides a clearer decision-making framework that AEMO must apply when exercising its discretion on whether to suspend a market participant that is under external administration.
+The Commission has made a final rule, which is a more preferable rule.
+The final rule addresses the same issues as COAG Energy Council's proposed rule.
+However, it provides a clearer decision-making framework that AEMO must apply when exercising its discretion on whether to suspend a market participant that is under external administration.

-The draft rule also addresses the intent of COAG Energy Council's proposed rule with regard to whether the market participant has a sufficient guaranteed funding to meet its trading amounts, but does so by focusing on the external administrator providing an undertaking that the defaulting market participant will meet its relevant liabilities under the NER (such as provision of credit support to AEMO).
+The final rule also addresses the intent of COAG Energy Council's proposed rule with regard to whether the market participant has a sufficient guaranteed funding to meet its trading amounts.
+It does so by focusing on the external administrator providing an undertaking that the defaulting market participant will meet its relevant liabilities under the NER (such as provision of credit support to AEMO).
+The final rule differs from the draft rule.
+These differences are further explained throughout this final determination